bigLucas/e_commerce_serverless_api/API_DOC.md

 {
     "carts": [
         {
-            "total": 30000, // sum of the prices of all items on the carts "id": 1
+            "total": 30000, // sum of the prices of all items on the carts and shipping price "id": 1
+        },
+        {
+            "total": 6000, // sum of the prices of all items on the carts and shipping price "id": 2
         }
     ]
 }